damianbxp/Portfolio/robot-machining-sim/README.md

 # Simulation of Machining Using Industrial Robots

 ## 📌 Project Overview
 A **Unity-based** simulation developed as part of an **engineering degree project**.
 This simulator replicates **machining with an industrial robot**, specifically the **KUKA KR60 HA**.
 Simulator uses custom 6-axis Inverse Kinematics solver for calculating joint positions.
 To simulate machining operations, Marching Cubes Algorithm is used.
 Calculations are performed on GPU.
-Model is devided to chunks to improve optymization.
+Model is divided to chunks to improve optymization.

 ## 🔧 Features
 - **Simulated Robot**: KUKA KR60 HA